AVAILABLE ON BLU-RAY AND DVD

 REVIEWED BY: Dr Lenera, Official HCF Critic

-The idea of Elisabeth becoming older every time she reverts back from youthfullness, possibly inspired by some of the versions of Dr Jekyll And Mr Hyde, is a neat one, but not really well executed enough to have the desired effect.
-Likewise the way she becomes sexually charged when turning younger.
+The idea of Elisabeth becoming older every time she reverts back from youthfulness, possibly inspired by some of the versions of Dr Jekyll And Mr Hyde, is a neat one, but not really well executed enough to have the desired effect.
+One can say the same about the way she becomes sexually charged when turning younger; ,more could have been made of this without upsetting the censors.
 There is actually one fairly graphic shot of a hairpin going into the side of a face, after which the screen goes red in one of several times when Sasdy tries to liven things up by bringing in some stylistics of the kind you don’t see very often in Hammer films, from Dutch angles to slow motion.
-At least the sets are indeed impressive and never less than convincing even though this castle seems to be very sparsely populated indeed – though I guess that works okay as Elisabeth is so unpleasant even right from the beginning so one can imagine many of the other folk who lived there having buggered off or fled her wrath.
+At least the sets are indeed impressive and never less than convincing even though this castle seems to be very sparsely populated indeed – though I guess that works okay as Elisabeth is so unpleasant, even right from the beginning, so one can imagine many of the other folk who lived there having buggered off or fled her wrath.

 Read Bat’s rather more positive review of Countess Dracula, available in the UK on Blu-ray from Network, here: